aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 In this data analysis project, I examined key metrics within sales data to draw out insights on the overall performance of Elist and provide data-driven recommendations.

 The main metrics I focused on were sales revenue, average order value (AOV), and order counts.
-I worked with these metrics to analyze and break down overall sales trends, product performance, effectiveness of their loyalty program, as well as other relevant areas of the business.
+I worked with these metrics to analyze and break down overall sales trends, product performance, effectiveness of their loyalty program, as well as other relevant areas of the business. <br><br>

 **Overall Sales Trends**
 Total Sales                |  AOV and Orders           | Sales by Month